mpavezb/cpp_concurrency/README.md

   - `std::memory_order_acquire`: The *half-barrier*.
 Guarantees that all memory operations scheduled after the barrier, including operations on other variables, become visible after the barrier.
 Reads/Writes cannot be reordered before the barrier.
 However, operations before the barrier can be reordered or even moved after the barrier.
 Only valid for the thread that issued the barrier.
   - `std::memory_order_release`: Reverse of the acquire barrier.
 Nothing that was before can be observed after the barrier.
 But operations after the barrier may be reordered before it.
 It guarantees all operations before it become visible.
   - `std::memory_order_acq_rel`: Combines both.
 No operation can move across the barrier.
 But only if both threads use the same atomic variable!.
   - `std::memory_order_seq_cst` (default): The Sequential Consistency is the most strict barrier.
-It forces load operations to performs an acquire, store to perform a release, and read-modify-write to perform both.
+It forces `load` operations to performs acquire, `store` operations to perform release, and read-modify-write to perform both.
 If enforces a single total order in which all threads observe all modifications in the same order.
+The behavior of the program is consistent with a simple sequential view of the code.
-  - `std::memory_order_consume`: TODO
+  - `std::memory_order_consume`: Special case of acquire that limits the synchronization of data to direct dependencies.
+The *carries-a-dependency-to* relationship applies within a thread, and happens when the result of an operation is used as an operand for the atomic variable of interest.

 **Memory Barrier Protocols**: See the [example](src/section_6/02_memory_barriers.cpp).
 More patterns can be found in the [official documentation](https://en.cppreference.com/w/cpp/atomic/memory_order).
 - **Release-Acquire Protocol**: Thread 1 writes data on atomic variable (releases) using the release barrier, while thread 2 reads data from the same variable (acquires) using the acquire barrier.
 There is a guarantee than the released atomic (and other variables set before it) is visible when acquired.
-- **Release-Consume Protocol**: TODO
+- **Release-Consume Protocol**: Similar to the protocol above, but the acquire barrier is relaxed to only restrict dependencies.

 **Memory Barrier Considerations**:
 - The strongest memory order *may* be too expensive in terms of time and cognitive load!: